lief-project/LIEF/doc/sphinx/installation.rst

 External Project
 ****************

-If you don't want to use LIEF as a submodule or upgrade to CMake 3.11, you can use `CMake External Project <https://cmake.org/cmake/help/v3.0/module/ExternalProject.html>`_ to set up your project as a `*superbuild* <https://www.kitware.com/cmake-superbuilds-git-submodules>`_:
+If you don't want to use LIEF as a submodule, you can use `CMake External Project <https://cmake.org/cmake/help/latest/module/ExternalProject.html>`_ to set up your project as a `*superbuild* <https://www.kitware.com/cmake-superbuilds-git-submodules>`_:

 .. literalinclude:: ../../examples/cmake/external_project/CMakeLists.txt